Anubarak/craft-seeder/README.md

 ### Entries (Section ID/handle, count)

-Use the command below, followed by the ``--section`` option and the ``--number`` of entries you want to create (defaults to 20 if ommited).
+Use the command below, followed by the ``--section`` option and the ``--count`` of entries you want to create (defaults to 20 if ommited).
 This command works with both section ID and handle.

 ```Shell
 php craft element-seeder/generate/entries --section=news --count=15